August 26, 2019

 The Terms of Reference translate the minimum standard approved into a basis for peer review, consisting of 21 elements complemented by 12 best practices.
 The Terms of Reference assess a Member’s legal and administrative framework, including the practical implementation of this framework to determine how its MAP regime performs relative to the 21 elements in four key areas: (i) preventing disputes; (ii) availability and access to MAP; (iii) resolution of MAP cases; and (iv) implementation of MAP agreements.

 The Assessment Methodology establishes detailed procedures and guidelines for a two-stage approach to the peer review and monitoring process.
 Stage 1 involves the review of a Member’s implementation of the minimum standard based on its legal framework for MAP and the application of this framework in practice.
 Stage 2 involves the review of the measures taken by the Member to address any shortcomings identified in its Stage 1 peer review.
-In light of the above, the OECD has also released a schedule for Stage 1 of the peer review and a questionnaire for taxpayers.4 The schedule catalogues the assessed jurisdictions into 10 batches for review.
+In light of the above, the OECD has also released a for Stage 1 of the peer review and a questionnaire for taxpayers.4 The schedule catalogues the assessed jurisdictions into 10 batches for review.

 Both of these stages are desk-based and are coordinated by the Secretariat of the Forum on Tax Administration’s (FTA) MAP Forum.5 In summary, Stage 1 consist of three steps or phases: